cscully-allison/guidepost/readme.md

 #### `Current Seleciton of Records for Export`:
 Records can be selected for export from the visualization by brushing over the right and bottom histograms.
 The area of selected data is indicated by the orange coloring on the main summary view.
-The amont of records selected is indicated at the top left for each chart.
+The amount of records selected is indicated at the top left for each chart.
 Selections can be made across multiple charts.
 The final selection is returned as one dataframe containg all selections.

 ### 5. Retrieve Selections from Visualization